itsadeadh2/commodore-docs/docs/REST API/stack.md

 # Stack

-Languages, tools and architecture
+Languages, tools, and architecture

 ## Language/Framework

-The REST API is made with **[Python 3.12.4](https://www.python.org/)** and **[Flask](https://flask.palletsprojects.com/en/3.0.x/)**
+The REST API is built with **[Python 3.12.4](https://www.python.org/)** and **[Flask](https://flask.palletsprojects.com/en/3.0.x/)**.

-Python was chosen because it is a language I have been using the most recently and flask was chosen because I wanted to refresh my knowledge about it.

-There weren't other requirements that made me choose Python it could have been Node with JavaScript and I believe it would work the same way.

-Flask on the other hand, besides being a framework that I wanted to get back to speed with also seems to be more lightweight and less opinionated than Django.

-Being less opinionated and more "bare bones" was an important thing to me since I wanted to test out some architectural patterns as well as to try handling things like authentication all by myself instead of relying on a framework.
+### Why Python and Flask?

+- **Python**: Chosen because it's the language I've been using the most recently.
+Its simplicity and readability make development faster and more efficient.
+- **Flask**: Selected to refresh my knowledge.
+Flask is lightweight and less opinionated compared to Django, providing more flexibility for experimenting with architectural patterns and handling features like authentication independently.

 ## Tools

-The tools I used in the development process were:
+The tools used in the development process include:
-1. Python's `unittest` library for automated tests
+1. `unittest` - For automated tests.
-2. Python's `coverage` library for test coverage reports
+2. `coverage` - For test coverage reports.
-3. Python's `flake8` for linting
+3. `flake8` - For linting.
-4. Docker for containerization
-5. AWS for deployment
-6. GitHub for VCS
-7. GitHub Actions for CI/CD
+4. **Docker** - For containerization.
+5. **AWS** - For deployment.
+6. **GitHub** - For version control.
+7. **GitHub Actions** - For CI/CD.

 ## Architecture

-The project was structured using a **[layered architecture](https://cs.uwaterloo.ca/~m2nagapp/courses/CS446/1195/Arch_Design_Activity/Layered.pdf)** approach.
+The project follows a **[layered architecture](https://cs.uwaterloo.ca/~m2nagapp/courses/CS446/1195/Arch_Design_Activity/Layered.pdf)** approach, divided into three layers: **Setup, Infrastructure, and Domain**.
-Until now, I have chosen to use tree layers: **infrastructure, domain and setup**.

 ### Setup

-The setup layer is responsible for components that help bootstrap the application.
-Originally these components were also a parte of the **infrastructure** layer but as they grew in size and complexity I decided to create a separate layer for them.
-Most of these components interact directly with the flask `app` and add additional functionality into it before the app is served.
+This layer is responsible for bootstrapping the application.
+Initially part of the **Infrastructure** layer, it was separated due to growing size and complexity.
+Components in this layer interact directly with the Flask `app`, adding functionality before the app is served.

-Things such as **configs, cors, logger, dependency injector and blueprints registering** are all done in this layer.
+Key components include:
+- **Configurations**
+- **CORS**
+- **Logger**
+- **Dependency Injector**
+- **Blueprints Registration**

 ### Infrastructure

-The infrastructure layer is responsible for base components that are required in order to achieve the desired functionality of the domain.
+The Infrastructure layer contains base components required for domain functionality.

-Thing such as **custom errors, services, schemas and blueprints** are all stored in this layer.
+Key components include:
+- **Custom Errors**
+- **Services**
+- **Schemas**
+- **Blueprints**

 ### Domain

-The domain layer is responsible for the actual domain/business logic that we want to achieve for a specific resource.
-The components in this layer can be seen as orchestrators that basically use the available resources on the infrastructure layer to achieve the desired outcome.
+The Domain layer handles the actual business logic for specific resources.
+Components in this layer act as orchestrators, using infrastructure resources to achieve desired outcomes.

-For now, this layer only contain **handlers** that are directly tied to a specific endpoint resource.
+Current components:
+- **Handlers** tied directly to endpoint resources.

 ### Conclusion

-With this layered architecture, the application achieves a great degree of modularity and separation of concerns.

-With this approach I was able to change significant parts of the implementation multiple times in the past few days.
-Such as implementing OAuth, changing blueprints from a functional approach to a class approach, adding dependency injection and even with all of these modifications, the core functionality of the API endpoints were still the same.
+This layered architecture ensures modularity and separation of concerns.
+It allows for significant changes without affecting core functionality, such as implementing OAuth, transitioning blueprints to a class-based approach, and adding dependency injection.

 :::tip[Additional Info]

-- This project uses an **object-oriented** approach
+- The project uses an **object-oriented** approach.
-- This project makes heavy use of **dependency injection**
+- It heavily employs **dependency injection**.
-- Most of the third party libraries used are wrapped inside a **service** or a **client**
+- Most third-party libraries are wrapped inside a **service** or **client**.
-  - I might implement interfaces for all of these in the future to enforce the **Dependency Inversion Principle**
+  - Future plans include implementing interfaces to enforce the **Dependency Inversion Principle**.
 :::